MohammadAbuShams/ToDo-List-App-in-React/README.md

 ## Project Overview

-The ToDo List App provides a sleek, responsive, and interactive experience, allowing users to manage tasks with ease.
+The ToDo List App provides a sleek, responsive, and interactive experience, allowing users to easily manage tasks.
 It uses React's state management to dynamically handle user input and render tasks, keeping the user updated on the number of completed and pending tasks.

 ## Features